-This would refresh the free command's output every 5 seconds.
+This refreshes the free command's output every five seconds.

-Here we can see the sar command's basic output, CPU statistics for every 10 minutes and a final average.
-This is drawn from a daily statistics file that is collected and rolled every 24 hours (the files are stored in the directory /var/log/sa/ and named saxx where xx is the day they were collected).
-Also collected are statistics on memory, devices, network, and a variety of others metrics (for example use the
+The basic sar output has CPU statistics for every 10 minutes and a final average.
+This average is from a daily statistics file that the system collects and rolls out every 24 hours.
+The files are stored in the /var/log/sa/ directory and named saxx, where xx is the collection date.

 $ sar -A -o /var/log/sar/sar.log 600 >/dev/null 2>&1 &

 Here, you collect all data (-A), log to the /var/log/sar/sar.log file, update IT every five minutes continuously and then background the process.
 If you want to display this data back, add the -f switch like so: